New York University Abu Dhabi: Student life

-NYUAD also boasts a weekly student newspaper The Gazelle, founded in 2013 by Alistair Blacklock and Amanda Randone.
+NYUAD also has a weekly student-run newspaper The Gazelle, founded in 2013 by Alistair Blacklock and Amanda Randone.

 Athletics and recreation

-NYU Abu Dhabi is the home of the Desert Falcons sports teams and competes in the Abu Dhabi Inter-University Sports League (ADISL) which runs from October through May and sees competitive play for men's and women's teams against other Abu Dhabi universities in football (soccer), basketball, table tennis, cricket, volleyball, and badminton.
+NYU Abu Dhabi is the home of the Desert Falcons sports teams and competes in the Abu Dhabi Inter-University Sports League (ADISL) which runs from October through May and sees competitive play for men's and women's teams against other Abu Dhabi universities in football (soccer), basketball, table tennis, cricket, volleyball, and badminton.The university also has a coed Brazilian Jiu-Jitsu team that boasted competitive performance in several international competitions including Abu Dhabi World Professional Jiu-Jitsu Championship.

 NYU Abu Dhabi's campus has modern, competitive level sports and recreation facilities including a 50-meter swimming pool, performance gymnasium and indoor track, fitness center, climbing wall, squash and racquetball courts, football pitch and multi-use fields, an outdoor track, tennis courts, as well as basketball and multi-use courts.

 Battle of the Bands at NYUAD

 NYU Abu Dhabi started hosting the UAE's first Battle of the Bands competition in early 2017.